SublimeHaskell/SublimeHaskell/README.md

 Usage
 -----
+In short: Press `Shift-Ctrl-P` and type `haskell` to explore all commends.

 When editing Haskell source files that are part of a Cabal project, automatic error highlighting and enhanced auto-completion are available.

 Each time you save, any errors in your program will be listed at the bottom of the window and highlighted in the source code.